Welcome to Latin with Livia!

 This isn’t a comprehensive Latin course.
 This is, however, an invaluable guide and supplement.
 Whether you’re confused about terminology or stuck on some grammatical feature, I can help.

 Why am I qualified to teach you anything about Latin?
-The short answer is that I’m a PhD student in Classical Philology at Harvard and I have a lot of teaching experience.
+The short answer is that I have a PhD in Classical Philology from Harvard and I have a lot of teaching experience.

 Still with me?
 Okay, it’s time to see what Latin with Livia has to offer you.